Skip to main content

 Entities

-Entities are important expressions, both named (e.g., organizations, cities) and unnamed (e.g., dates).
-The exact set of supported entities is dependent on the domain.
+Entities are meaningful expressions—either named (e.g., organizations, cities) or unnamed (e.g., dates).
+The exact set of supported entities depends on the selected domain.

-• name or standard form - disambiguated and standardized form of the entity.
-For example, we will return USA for both USA and United States.
-We will also take care of morphology: returning Německo even when the text contains the form Německu.
-Media API V2 can also display the standard form in a specified language (Germany, Deutschland, Německo, etc.)
+• Name or standard form – A disambiguated and standardized version of the entity.
+For example, we return USA for both USA and United States.
+We also handle morphology, e.g., returning Německo when the text contains the form Německu.
+Media API V2 can return the standard form in a specified language (Germany, Deutschland, Německo, etc.)

-• link to Geneea Knowledge Base if the domain supports it.
+• Link to Geneea Knowledge Base – If supported by the domain.

-• instances or mentions - the actual mention of the entity in the document
+• Instances or mentions — The actual mentions of the entity in the document.

-See the Entity object reference page for more information.
+See the Entity object reference for more detail.

 The standard media domains support the following entity types: